ccfang2/Masters_Thesis/README.md

 | Application | `data/MSEs.RData` | Application Results of Section 7.3 in Thesis|

 ## R package
 To implement our dimension adaptive estimation in your own studies, you may find it helpful to use our R package [dimada](https://github.com/ccfang2/dimada).
+Practical Suggestions of using our estimation method can be found in Section 7.4 of this thesis.

 ## Contact
 Chencheng Fang, Email: [ccfang[at]uni-bonn.de](mailto:ccfang@uni-bonn.de),